 As you can see, they’re made up of three parts.
 The bushing (red), the contacts (metallic), and the insulating cover (clear).

 From the side, you can clearly see how the wires are held in place.
 And let me tell you, they are held in place really well.
 I yanked, tugged, pried, and pulled to try and get the wires to come out.
-I even found it difficult to remove the wires using the “release” mechanism.
 So under normal circumstances, you shouldn’t have to worry about a wire slipping out.
 I did, however, find a way to remove the wires surprisingly easily.
 If you twist the wire back and forth while pulling, the wires will come right out.
 Doing so does damage the wire quite badly (you may be able to see the damage if you look closely at the above images), so it would have to be trimmed back and re-stripped before inserting it into a new connector.
+According to Ideal, twisting the wire to release it is a feature, not a bug.

 When fully inserted into the connectors, the wires make a solid connection.
 So there should be no worry of resistive heating or arcing with these connectors.